 In a day and age where our smartwatches are letting us know how many steps we take during the day and are alerting us at regular intervals to stand up and move, the traditional office chair and desk configuration may not be the best situation for everyone.
 No matter how comfortable the best office chair might be, sitting in it for several hours consecutively probably isn’t good for anyone’s mental or physical health.
 That’s where this Duke Adjustable Standing Desk review enters the picture.
+If you want to try a standing desk converter, check out the Fully Cooper Standing Desk Converter.

 Having an adjustable height desktop computer stand allows you to work in either a sitting position, just as you would normally, or in a standing position, or to switch between the two regularly.
 The Duke unit, manufactured and offered by BTOD (Beyond the Office Door), is sturdily built and offers enough customization features that it’ll fit the needs of a variety of people, whether in a home office or in a professional office setting.